baobabKoodaa/personal-expense-tracker/README.md

 ![Screenshot should be here](pet_screenshot.jpg)

-While it is a pretty simple CRUD, I did get some hands-on experience with:
-- Secure authentication for users (hashed and salted passwords, brute force detection, etc.)
+Simple CRUD with secure authentication for users (hashed and salted passwords, brute force detection, etc.)

-- End-to-end encryption with SSL certificates with automated renewal (LetsEncrypt for public-facing certificate and my own CA for traffic between 2 AWS instances)
-- Databases (schema design, migrations, etc.)
+I use this personally but do not recommend its use to anyone else.